RodneyShag/Git/readme.md

 - `git checkout -b develop` checks out a new branch called "develop"
     - `git checkout init_devices` switches branch to _init_devices_
     - `git checkout <commit_number>` goes to a specific commit
-- `git status` shows differences between local files and remote files
+- `git status` lists new or modified files not yet committed
 - `git diff <commit_number>` compares current code to any commit
 - `git add *` adds all files to "Staging".
 Ready for commit
     - `git add <file>` adds a specific file to "Staging".
 Ready for commit.